Recurrence Relations and Dispersive Techniques for Precision Multi-Loop Calculations: Methodology

 Note that the integral in Eq.~(\ref{disp12c1}) is singular as $\delta\to 0$, because

 with $s_0\equiv (m_1+m_2)^2$, $s_1\equiv (m_1-m_2)^2$.
 To separate the finite and the divergent contributions, let us employ the identity

 In this way, we get

-The first integral on the r.h.s of Eq.~(\ref{disp12c2}) is finite as $\delta\to 0$, so that we can put $\delta=0$ and substitute $(s-s_{\delta})/\Delta_s=(s-s_0)/\Delta_s=-1/(s-s_1)$.
+The first integral on the rhs of Eq.~(\ref{disp12c2}) is finite as $\delta\to 0$, so that we can put $\delta=0$ and substitute $(s-s_{\delta})/\Delta_s=(s-s_0)/\Delta_s=-1/(s-s_1)$.
 To deal with the second integral let us employ the analytic result given in Eq.~(\ref{ImJ2_2m2ep_exact_}) to calculate the derivative

 Therefore,

 Integrating by parts, we can transform the second integral in Eq.~(\ref{disp12c2}) as